- Listen to Greek myths at the Acropolis

 Explore the ruins or venture up an ancient footpath once used by worshippers of the god Pan, who started from the temples of Delphi and proceeded to Corycean Grotto for their religious rites, surrounded by the valley of olive trees and views of the Corinthian Gulf and peaks of the Peloponnese on your way.

-You'll be transferred back to Athens in the late afternoon to rest up or spend the evening out and about in the city.
+You'll be transferred back to Athens in the late afternoon to rest or spend the evening in the city.

 - For a more active experience, Ftelia Beach is known for its excellent windsurfing.